AlgoMaster Logo

 A good example of this approach is finding the Nth node from the end of a linked list.

-• We move the first pointer n steps forward
+• Advance the fast pointer n steps.

 When to use two pointers pattern?